vlombardino/Maxprograms/Swordfish.md

 # Swordfish IV
-The following are steps to install from source on Ubuntu 20.04
+The following are steps to install Swordfish from source on Ubuntu 20.04

 ---